 During a subsequent field survey, the Project team identified in the API 115 individual resources that would be at least 50 years old at the time construction on the Revised Build Alternative would be finished (estimated 2034).
-Of these, the Project team identified 21 resources as potentially meeting the NRHP Criteria for Evaluation10 and requisite levels of historic integrity.
-Based on further evaluation, the Project team recommended 15 of the 21 resources as individually eligible for the NRHP and one potential historic district (the
+Of these, the Project team identified 21 resources as potentially meeting the NRHP Criteria for Evaluation12 and requisite levels of historic integrity.
+Based on further evaluation, the Project team recommended 15 of the 21 resources as individually eligible for the NRHP and one potential historic district (the Eliot Historic District) as likely eligible for the NRHP (with eight of its contributing resources located within the API).
+On January 23, 2019, ODOT received concurrence

 Eliot Historic District and 15 individual properties in the Project vicinity are eligible for the National Register of Historic Places (NRHP).
-No shortor long-term impacts would adversely affect the characteristics that makes these historic properties eligible for listing in the NRHP.
+No short- or long-term impacts would adversely affect the characteristics that make these historic properties eligible for listing in the NRHP.